CiscoTestAutomation/CL-DEVWKS-2808/workshop.md

 # -------------------------------------------------------------------------------
 # >>>
 ```

+> Note:
+>
+>   Note that starting v20.1 release, `genie shell` command will be merged into
+>   the main pyATS command as part of a harmonization effort.
+The new command
+>   will be `pyats shell` instead.

 Now the testbed is loaded automatically for you, and available as the `testbed`
 variable for you to use in this interactive shell.